Take care of your home

 The temperature should be 20 degrees celcius during the day and 18 degrees in evening/night.
-If you do not have your own thermometer to measure your indoor temperature with, you can get one for free at our office in Vallastaden.
+If you do not have your own thermometer to measure your indoor temperature with, you can get one for free at HG in Ryd.
 Place the thermometer i nthe middle of the room, one meter above the floor.

 When it gets cold outside, especially during rapid temperature changes, it can take time before the heating system adapts.
 A cold radiator does not have to mean that something is wrong, it is the temperature in the room that is important.
 Here you will find helpful tips and advice if you feel cold in your home;

 - Is furniture, such as a sofa or bed, close to the radiator so it can prevent the heat from spreading?
 In that case, move the furniture forward so it is a few decimetres away from the radiator.